Signal processing: Analog

 Analog signal processing is for signals that have not been digitized, as in most 20th-century radio, telephone, and television systems.
 This involves linear electronic circuits as well as nonlinear ones.
 The former are, for instance, passive filters, active filters, additive mixers, integrators, and delay lines.
 Nonlinear circuits include compandors, multipliers (frequency mixers, voltage-controlled amplifiers), voltage-controlled filters, voltage-controlled oscillators, and phase-locked loops.

 Continuous time

-Continuous-time signal processing is for signals that vary with the change of continuous domain (without considering some individual interrupted points).
+Continuous-time signal processing is for signals that vary continuously in time and are not broken into individual interrupted points, i.e., samples.